 If you're not reading your energy bills, you’re not giving a great deal of thought to how much you're paying or how much energy you're using.
 This is one of the reasons why so many people miss out on savings gained by switching suppliers.

-GoCompare’s annual Switching Report found that switching your energy is now the easiest product to switch, but as recently as 2015 energy switching only ranked seventh on the list.
-This turnaround is probably due to the Energy Switch Guarantee, which has meant a transaction that used to take six weeks or more, is now usually completed inside 21 days.
+GoCompare’s annual Switching Report found that energy is now the second most-switched product (after car insurance).
+This high level of shopping around is helped by the Energy Switch Guarantee, which has meant a transaction that used to take six weeks or more, is now usually completed inside 21 days.

 More people switching providers means more people save money, which is great, but it still doesn’t particularly encourage you to read your energy bills.
-However, iIf you understand how to read your energy bills, you might feel more inclined to take a look at them – and here's why you should...
+But if you understand how to read your bills, you might feel more inclined to take a look at them – and here's why you should...